 We regret to report that the Minnesota Orchestra and the Musicians' Union have not been able to agree on the terms of a new Collective Bargaining Agreement.
-Concert performances are cancelled through June 2, 2013.
-If you have questions about your tickets, please click here.
+If you hold tickets to cancelled concerts, click here.

 Our board and management have a responsibility to protect the Minnesota Orchestra for the long term and that means negotiating a contract that allows the organization to live within its financial means.
 We need an Orchestra that is both artistically and financially strong to benefit our audiences, supporters, community and musicians for years to come, and we will keep working with our musicians to arrive at an agreement that achieves this goal.

 Frequently Asked Questions

 The Minnesota Orchestra and its musicians are engaged in contract negotiations at a critical moment in our organization's history.
 Like many of the country's symphony orchestras, we have financial challenges that have never been greater, and our musician expenses have never been higher.
 The Orchestra has managed a five-year contract with its musicians that included a pay increase of 19.2 percent to base salary, just as the organization's revenues were being hit hard by the economy.
 The organization has been doing everything it can to resolve its financial challenges, from engaging in a $110 million fundraising campaign, to cutting budgets, to launching new marketing and programming initiatives, and renovating Orchestra Hall to make it more inviting to audiences of all ages.